kartoza/TheKartozaHandbook/docs/index.md

 ## Scope

 Kartoza is a company that specializes in Open Source Geospatial solutions.
 As a result, topics covered by this documentation will be limited to categories relevant to the operations of Kartoza.
-These catergories are outlined as follows:
+These categories are outlined as follows:

 - [GIS](/gis): Resources for Geographic Information Systems and data
 - [Development](/development): Software development processes, tools, and conventions